paulgreg/crypttool/README.md

 # crypttool

-A simple encryption / decryption tool in JS using native Crypto API (AES 256 CBC & PBKDF2 for key derivation).
+A simple encryption / decryption tool in JS using native Crypto API (AES 256 GCM & PBKDF2 for key derivation).

 It uses browser’s native crypto API.